robenkleene/software-references/xcode.md

 ### Focus Chooser

-- `⌘J`: Show Focus Chooser
+- `⌘J` / (Navigate -> "Move Focus to Editor..."): Highlight an editor and hit enter to move focus to it.
-- `⌥⌘<`: Choose an with the Focus Chooser to open the current file in.
+- `⌥⌘<` / (Navigate -> "Open in..."): Highlight an editor to open the current file in it.